Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 Blackjack Rules Explained

 Firstly, you are only ever playing against the dealer.
-Any of the other players at the table are also only playing against the dealer.
+Any other player at the table is also only playing against the dealer.
 Therefore, players are never competing against each other.
 So, you can ignore the other hands for the large part.
 Let's look at each element of the game…

 Place your bet